devbird007/GO-crud-api-with-postgres-in-docker/README.md

 ![Screenshot from 2023-11-19 14-08-48](https://github.com/devbird007/GO-crud-api-with-postgres-in-docker/assets/100073682/9535ff11-ca0e-47d2-a9c2-4a253cd66915)

-The port being used is port `8000`, if you are running this project locally, it is accessible at the following URL:
+The port being used is `port 8000`.
+If you are running this project locally, it is accessible at the following URL:
 ```
 localhost:8000/users
 ```
- You can use any API client of your choice to test the APIs, my chosen API client was Thunder Client, a vscode extension.
+ You can use any API client of your choice to test the APIs.
+My chosen API client was Thunder Client, a vscode extension.
 Listed to the left in the picture below are the five types of requests the API handles.